BehnoodRasti/UnDIP/README.md

 Not that the copyright of the DIP software (https://github.com/DmitryUlyanov/deep-image-prior) partially used in UnDIP and uploaded here is preseved.

+UnDIP_Samson.py performs UnDIP (5 runs) on the Samson dataset for a range of SNR values (i.e., from 20 to 50 dB).

 Here, the ground truth abundances (right) are compared with the estimated ones using UnDIP (left) for Samson and Jasper Ridge Datasets.

 ![SamsonGIF](https://user-images.githubusercontent.com/61419984/109668183-34114500-7b71-11eb-926c-f27c833170c9.gif)